gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 # Data Access in Spring

-While there are many ways to interface with a database within Spring, one of the fastest and most intuitive methods is to use Spring Data with JPA.
+### *Note: for the next few lessons, we will not run our application.
+This is to allow for a full set of instruction before seeing the end results.*

 ---

-***Note: for the next few lessons, we will not run our application.
-This is to allow for a full set of instruction before seeing the end results.***
 ## Repositories + JPA

+While there are many ways to interface with a database within Spring, one of the fastest and most intuitive methods is to use Spring Data with JPA.

 In this lesson we will start learning about the **J**ava **P**ersistence **A**PI, and how to work with **JPA** entities in the Spring framework.